Super high frequency: Advantages

 SHF frequencies occupy a "sweet spot" in the radio spectrum which is currently being exploited by many new radio services.
 They are the lowest frequency band where radio waves can be directed in narrow beams by conveniently sized antennas so they do not interfere with nearby transmitters on the same frequency, allowing frequency reuse.
-On the other hand, they are the highest frequencies which can be used for long distance terrestrial communication; higher frequencies in the EHF (millimeter wave) band are highly absorbed by the atmosphere, limiting practical propagation distances to one kilometer.
+On the other hand, they are the highest frequencies which can be used for long distance terrestrial communication; higher frequencies in the EHF (millimeter wave) band are highly absorbed by the atmosphere, limiting practical propagation distances to one kilometer or less.
 The high frequency gives microwave communication links a very large information-carrying capacity (bandwidth).
 In recent decades many new solid state sources of microwave energy have been developed, and microwave integrated circuits for the first time allow significant signal processing to be done at these frequencies.
 Sources of EHF energy are much more limited and in an earlier state of development.